moondance-labs/tanssi-docs/node-operators/block-producers/offboarding/account.md

 2. Select the **pools** query
 3. Enter your block producer account
 4. Ensure that the **include option** slider is toggled on
-5. In the **option** field, you can select **CandidateTotalStake** to see the amount you have staked in Plank.
-Alternatively, you can select **AutoCompoundingShares** or **ManualRewardShares** depending on the staking configuration used when setting up your block producer node
+5. In the **option** field, you select **JoiningShares**
 6. Click the **+** button next to the extrinsic field

 ![Check existing stake on Polkadot.js Apps](/images/node-operators/block-producers/offboarding/offboarding/offboarding-1.webp)

-The corresponding candidate's total stake (in Planck) or the number of shares will be displayed.
+Note, **JoiningShares** returns only the initial amount you delegated when configuring your block producer.
+To get your total amount staked, you'll need to repeat the above steps for either **ManualRewardShares** or **ManualRewardSharesHeldStake** if you didn't select Autocompounding, and either **AutoCompoundingShares** or **AutoCompoundingSharesHeldStake** if you configured Autocompounding.
+Then add your autocompounding or manual shares value to **JoiningShares** to get your total delegation outstanding.

+As an example, the total stake of an autocompounding block producer can be calculated by adding **JoiningShares** to **AutoCompoundingShares**.
 Note this amount, as you'll need it in the next section.

 ### Submit Undelegation Request {: #submit-undelegation-request }